denised/cblock/readme.txt

 === Cblock ===
-Contributors:      The WordPress Contributors
+Contributors:      Denise Draper
 Tags:              block
-Tested up to:      6.1
+Tested up to:      6.3.1
 Stable tag:        0.1.0
 License:           GPL-2.0-or-later
 License URI:       https://www.gnu.org/licenses/gpl-2.0.html

-Example block scaffolded with Create Block tool.
+Conditional block that is managed based on code.

 == Description ==

-This is the long description.
-No limit, and you can use Markdown (as well as in the following sections).

-For backwards compatibility, if this section is missing, the full length of the short description will be used, and Markdown parsed.
+Sometimes it is convenient to include or hide entire blocks depending on various circumstances.
+This plugin provides a simple way to do that, but it does require code (php or javascript) to make it happen.

+Please see the full documentation for how to use this plugin on GitHub: https://github.com/denised/cblock

 == Installation ==

-This section describes how to install the plugin and get it working.

-e.g.

-1. Upload the plugin files to the `/wp-content/plugins/cblock` directory, or install the plugin through the WordPress plugins screen directly.
+This plugin is available from https://github.com/denised/cblock.

+1. Clone or download code from https://github.com/denised/cblock, copying the directory into the /wp-content/plugins/ directory of your Wordpress installation.
-1. Activate the plugin through the 'Plugins' screen in WordPress
+1. Activate the plugin through the 'Plugins' screen in WordPress.

-== Frequently Asked Questions ==

-= A question that someone might have =

-An answer to that question.

-= What about foo bar? =

-Answer to foo bar dilemma.

 == Screenshots ==